PrefectHQ/prefect/docs/cloud/users/service-accounts.md

 Select **Create** to create the new service account.

+!!! warning
-Note that API keys cannot be revealed again in the UI after you generate them, so copy the key to a secure location.
+    Note that an API key cannot be revealed again in the UI after it is generated, so copy the key to a secure location.

 You can change the API key and expiration for a service account by rotating the API key.
 Select **Rotate API Key** from the menu on the left side of the service account's information on this page.
 Optionally, you can set a period of time for your old service account key to remain active.